Reflectin: Mechanisms

 Reflectin is able to receive information from signals for a continuous process to fine-tune the osmotic pressure of sub-cellular structures of cephlapods.
 This ongoing process is used to regulate photonic behavior, or in other words, control how an organism changes color.
 The components of reflectin carry a very strong positive charge.
 Nerve signals are sent to iridophore cells (also called chromatophores) which are pigment-containing cells that add a negative charge to reflectin.
 With the charges balanced, the protein folds up to expose a sticky surface, causing reflecting molecules to clump together.
 This process repeats until enough reflectin proteins have accumulated to change the fluid pressure of the membrane of the cell walls.
 The thickness of the membrane reduces as water escapes, a process that changes the wavelength of light reflected.
-By adapting an organisms membrane to reflect different wavelengths, reflection allows cephlapods to shift from different colors of red, yellow, green, and blue as well as adjust the brightness of the projected color.
+By adapting an organism's membrane to reflect different wavelengths, reflection allows cephlapods to shift from different colors of red, yellow, green, and blue as well as adjust the brightness of the projected color.